A1Liu/dumboss/README.md

 7. Switch to C++ because honestly some light template use would probably help with correctness.
 8. Maybe don't map all of phyiscal memory lmao
+9. No file-system.
+Just a k-v store, 128-bit key that maps to a set of blocks on the disk.
+10. Permissions are based on programs, not users.